booktree/booktree/CONTRIBUTING.md

     -   If the project's team either:

-        - takes more than 2 weeks to acceptint-mr or show a favorable view
+        - takes more than 2 weeks to acceptint-pr or show a favorable view
         - declines

         merge on `mine` and make a pull request to us with one of following labels respectively: